juj/emgc/README.md

     gc_collect(); // will not scan contents of 'string'.
 }
 ```

+Symmetrically, there exists a function `gc_unmake_leaf(ptr)` to undo an allocation from being a leaf allocation.

 The function `gc_malloc_leaf(bytes)` is provided for conveniently allocating leaf memory in one call.